Orthographies

 2.1 Traditional scripts for natural languages

-Some ancient scripts are under-appreciated, usually for lack of proper presentation.
-Some more recent scripts are very beautiful.
-These pages try to fill in some gaps:
+Some ancient scripts are under-appreciated, usually for lack of proper presentation; some more recent scripts are very beautiful.
+These pages try to fill in some gaps.
+In many cases, I have developed fonts for use in the charts; some fonts are available to the public.

 2.2 Various other invented scripts

-Over the centuries, some individuals have designed writing systems for personal use or for special occasions.
+Over recent centuries, some individuals have designed writing systems for personal use or for special occasions.
 Others have wanted something distinctive for their previously unwritten language.
-This is a small (but still expanding) set of interesting examples:
+This is a small but still expanding set of interesting examples, in chronological order.
+Again, some charts use fonts I have developed myself.

 home